comsystan/comsystanj/description/sig-description.md

 - Table can be exported as comma delimited text file in Fiji
 - Note: Select to export column and row headers

-### Noise
-- Adding noise
-- Shot, Salt&Pepper
-  - Percentage of data points that will be changed can be set
-- Uniform
-  - Percentage of maximum value changes can be set
-- Gaussian, Rayleigh, Exponential
-  - Scaling parameter can be set

 ### Cut out
 - Cutting out of a sub-signal
 - The range of the sub-signal is selected with the data value indices